 The high-quality protein and functional fats that your cat gets from raw meat will provide much more energy than commercial pet food.
 This enhances your cat’s overall wellbeing and quality of life.
 If you have a cat who usually sleeps on the sofa all day, don’t be surprised if they suddenly become more active and want to play.
 Our raw fed cats are entering their senior years and still very active.

 Better teeth and dental health

-Fear of bacteria like e-coli or salmonella
+Fear of harmful bacteria like salmonella

-You can minimise this risk by following safe meat handling procedures and purchasing raw meat only from reputable sources.
+You can minimise this potential risk by following safe meat handling procedures and only purchasing human grade raw meat from reputable sources.
 If you don’t think you’re going to use the raw food straight away, freeze it in meal-sized portions.

 Perceived high costs of raw diet

 A raw meat diet can be expensive, especially in the beginning when you’re trying out different raw options to see what your cat likes and doesn’t like, or are testing different suppliers of commercial raw food.
 But it doesn’t have to cost a lot of money to feed your cat raw.